nagarakesh4/sagacious-funicular/README.md

+## THIS VERSION OF THE PROJECT IS DEPRECATED

 # Development with Ionic
 This project implements features, components of ionic and showcases how to use ionic and angularjs to build apps.